wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/file-processing/Accessing_Windows_Share_Using_VFS_Transport.md

     -   You need to set both `transport.vfs.MoveAfterProcess` and `transport.vfs.MoveAfterFailure` parameter values to point to the **original** directory location.
     -   Be sure that the endpoint in the `<outSequence>` points to the **out** directory location.
 Make sure that the prefix `vfs:` in the endpoint URL is not removed or changed.

-2. Add [sample_proxy_1.wsdl](https://github.com/wso2-docs/WSO2_EI/blob/master/samples-protocol-switching/sample_proxy_1.wsdl) as a [registry resource](../../../../develop/creating-artifacts/creating-registry-resources) (change the registry path of the proxy accordingly).
+2. Add [sample_proxy_1.wsdl](https://github.com/wso2-docs/WSO2_EI/blob/master/samples-protocol-switching/sample_proxy_1.wsdl) as a [registry resource](../../../../develop/creating-artifacts/creating-registry-resources).
+Change the registry path of the proxy accordingly.

 3. Set up the back-end service.